 The intrauterine device (IUD) is a small plastic device containing a copper wire or a hormone capsule.

 Normally, it doesn’t affect ovulation.
-In most cases, it prevents egg fertilization and implantation.
+In most cases, it prevents egg fertilization.

 The main IUD effect comes from its interaction with the uterine wall.